 Some of the Benefits of an FHA Loan:

 - More lenient qualifications

 Some of the Potential Drawbacks of an FHA Loan:

 - Potentially lower loan ceiling

-Talking with a loan advisor can help answer additional questions you may have about FHA loans and help you decide if this loan type is right for you.
+Talking with a loan advisor can help answer additional questions you may have about FHA loans and help you decide if this loan type meets your needs.